canmom/canmom.github.io/_drafts/nier/dod-part-2.md

 Unfortunately, Manah's death does *not* stop the catastrophe.
 In fact, it makes it *so* much worse.

 Meanwhile, Inuart is with Furiae.
 Inuart declares there *is* a way... they will 'give birth to the world'.
-Angelus takes on her Chaos form once again.

 ## Chapter 12: "Chaos"

+{% include youtube.html id='MsrFtzQra9c?start=11226&end=11290' capt="The Angels descend upon Earth." %}

 An FMV shows a light appearing above the Cathedral City.
 Three large pools of light emerge, and from them, giant babies slowly drift down to Earth, head first.
 They start to cry... and float out over the city, electric wings flickering behind them.
 (The devs definitely did watch <cite>Evangelion</cite>.)

-These are elsewhere stated to be the Angels we've been waiting for, though the game mostly calls them Grotesqueries instead (in Japanese as well as English, so far as I can tell).
+These are elsewhere stated to be the Angels worshipped by the Church, though the game mostly calls them Grotesqueries instead (in Japanese as well as English, so far as I can tell).
 Caim and Angelus get into the sky and start fighting them.
-Individually, they're not so tough, but each one launches homing magic missiles and it's pretty tough to get to the required 50 kills.
+Individually, they're not so tough, but each one launches homing magic missiles and it's takes a few tries to get to the required 50 kills.

 Down at ground level, the street is full of smaller angels.
-Caim and the gang get to killing, though more and more appear endlessly.
+Caim and the gang get to killing, though more and more angels appear, seemingly endlessly.

+{% include youtube.html id='MsrFtzQra9c?start=11442&end=11651' capt="Arioch allows herself to be devoured by the Angels, the Mother Angel manifests, and Leonard blows himself up in a suicide attack." %}

 In an FMV, Arioch gets very excited by the swarms of flying babies, and allows them to descend... and eat her alive.
 Verdelet cowers in a corner, only to suddenly receive a message in an unfamiliar voice telling him to run---perhaps his petrified dragon.